hwanglab/binf_workshop_2018_01/doc/04_alignment.md

                      FR orientation only. [inferred]
 ```

-###8.
-BWA mem command for paired-end DNA sequencing reads
+### 8. BWA mem command for paired-end DNA sequencing reads
-1. -R (read group): It is okay to run bwa without read group but it is necessary when we run Picard and GATK SNP caller with many other samples to compare with.
+1. -R (read group): It is okay to run BWA without read group, but it is necessary when we run Picard and GATK SNP caller with the other samples.
     1. ID: Read group identifier containg a flowcell ID and a lane ID
     1. SM: Sample ID
     1. PL: Platform/technology used to produce the read